Levels of Measurement in Statistics

 Ordinal Scale Examples

-Status at workplace, tournament team rankings, order of product quality, and order of agreement or satisfaction are some of the most common examples of Ordinal Scale.
-These scales are generally used in market research to gather and evaluate relative feedback about product satisfaction, changing perceptions with product upgrades etc.
+Status at workplace, tournament team rankings, order of product quality, and order of agreement or satisfaction are some of the most common examples of the ordinal Scale.
+These scales are generally used in market research to gather and evaluate relative feedback about product satisfaction, changing perceptions with product upgrades, etc.